axu2/feral-interactive-mac-controllers/README.md

 ### Update

-Change the CGPDeviceType if you have left stick drift issues.
+Change the CGPDeviceType to/from `Xbox` or `Standard` if you have left stick drift issues.

 ```
 <key>CGPDeviceType</key>